twilio/voice-quickstart-ios/README.md

 **Cocoapods**

 Under the quickstart path, run `pod install` and let the Cocoapods library create the workspace for you.
 Also please make sure to use **Cocoapods v1.0 and later**.
-Once Cocoapods finishes installing, open the `SwiftVoiceQuickstart.xcworkspace` and you will find a basic Swift quickstart project and a CallKit quickstart project.
+Once Cocoapods finishes installing, open the `VoiceQuickstart.xcworkspace` and you will find a basic Swift quickstart project and a CallKit quickstart project.

 Note: You may need to update the [CocoaPods Master Spec Repo](https://github.com/CocoaPods/Specs) by running `pod repo update master` in order to fetch the latest specs for TwilioVoice.